appcurve/olivia-party/README.md

 This repo houses the initiative to "productize" the solution for 1.0 release to the world under open source license:

-- OP-BOX
+- **OP-BOX**
-  - OP-BOX-HW - simplified universal version of the hardware design that can be extend and customized
+  - **HW** - simplified universal version of the hardware design that can be customized and extended
-  - OP-BOX-UI - react web app that interfaces with the hardware (generic USB gamepad + keyboards are also supported)
+  - **UI** - react web app that interfaces with the hardware (and generic USB gamepads + keyboards)
-  - OP-BOX-UP - a standalone linux-powered device that can run HW + UI in kiosk or mobile applications
+  - **UP** - a standalone linux-powered device that can run HW + UI in kiosk or mobile applications
-- OP-MANAGER - admin/caregiver web app to enable non-technical caregivers to manage features
+- **OP-MANAGER** - admin/caregiver web app to enable non-technical caregivers to manage features
-- OP-PUBLIC - public website to communicate the project and host a working deployment of the OP-BOX-UI
+- **OP-WEBSITE** - public website to communicate the project and host a working deployment of the OP-BOX-UI

 Our website + a preview release is coming soon.